niklas-palm/ai-cli/README.md

 ## ai cli

-Simple cli to summarise websites and PDFs with Amazon Bedrock.
+Simple cli to summarise text with Bedrock.
+Contains some convenvience commands to feth and send data from URLs and PDFs to stdout

 ### Prerequisites